 However, In case of an ROS imbalance in semen, ROS levels rise, damaging sperm and reducing its fertilising capacity.

-At IVF-Spain we test for Oxidative Stress using 2′, 7′ -Dichlorodihydrofluorescein Diacetate (H2DCFDA) to quantify ROS in a semen sample.
+At IVF-Life we test for Oxidative Stress using 2′, 7′ -Dichlorodihydrofluorescein Diacetate (H2DCFDA) to quantify ROS in a semen sample.
 It may be possible to normalise ROS levels with lifestyle changes and an antioxidant-rich diet.